minprog/programming-2/30 Problem Sets/50 Python/40 Classes.md

                 self.time = time
             def print_time(self):
                 print self.time
-        boston_clock = Clock(’5:30’)
+        boston_clock = Clock('5:30')
         paris_clock = boston_clock
-        paris_clock.time = ’10:30’
+        paris_clock.time = '10:30'
         boston_clock.print_time()

 	1. What does the code print out?
-If you aren’t sure, create a Python file and run it.
+If you aren't sure, create a Python file and run it.
     2. Why does it print what it does?
 (Are boston clock and paris clock different objects?
 Why or why not?)

 ## Implementing a data structure as a class